CephalofairGames/gloomhaven2e-faq/index.md

 **Hired Help (9, top) - If I put my token on a monster who can Summon, such as a Cultist or an Ooze, do I also control their summons?** No. In all cases for all classes, when you are controlling a monster, you don’t control their summons.
 Their summons will be enemies to you (and to them). **What modifier deck will they use?** They will use the Ally deck in all cases.

 **How do I count coin tokens I place back onto the battlefield for my Loot mastery?** They do not reduce your total from the scenario.
 If you loot them again, they will count a second time.

+**Watch it Burn (9, bot) - Can I play this on a turn in which I long rest?** Yes; the parenthetical text about 'two cards you played' is a rules reminder, not a limitation.

 ![divider-narrow](/assets/images/divider2.png)